suhuruli/docs/tutorials/tokens-and-nfts.md

 ### Who are the current owners of all \~60M+ NFTs?

 It is possible to use Spice to get all \~60M owners of all NFTs that exist using the `eth.nft_owners` table.
 This can be useful for performing your own data science on the data in your own systems.
-The HTTP API that the Spice.xyz portal uses is limited to 500 rows, so you will need to use one of the Spice SDKs ([Python](../sdks/python-sdk/), [Node.js](../sdks/node.js-sdk/)) to run the query and retrieve all of the results.
+The HTTP API that the Spice.ai portal uses is limited to 500 rows, so you will need to use one of the Spice SDKs ([Python](../sdks/python-sdk/), [Node.js](../sdks/node.js-sdk/)) to run the query and retrieve all of the results.

 Spice also has a limitation of 90 seconds for a single query.
 To get all 60M owners, you will need to paginate through the data using a combination of `ORDER BY`, `LIMIT` and `OFFSET`.
 Here is an example: